 The regulations allow the supervisor to begin a supervisory relationship as long as the supervisor meets the training requirement within 60 days of starting supervision.

-Note: It is important that you ask your supervisor if he or she has taken this mandated training or plans to take it in the time allotted-otherwise, your hours won't count.
+Note: It is important that you ask your supervisor if he or she has taken this mandated training or plans to take it in the time allotted.